Mass redact a wide range of documents

 How the email address pattern works:

-- Top-Level Domain (TLD): The pattern then looks for a top-level domain (e.g., ".com", ".org", ".net"), which must be at least two letters long to validate common domain endings.
+Top-Level Domain (TLD): Looks for a TLD (e.g., ".com", ".org", ".net") with at least two letters to validate common endings.